poa00/ahk-mso/docs/People-Connector-(Changelog).md

 # People Connector Changelog

+* 2020-10-07
+    * If Excel application: do not getselection in Html format
+* 2020-10-01
+    * Remove (uid) from Connections mentions
+    * First take selection in html format: Allows to run PeopleConnector from an email in Outlook body e.g. notification meeting forward.
+* 2020-09-30
+    * If not selection, take input from the current clipboard.
+Allow to run from Teams Meeting people visit card, where on only can copy the email to the clipboard (selection will mailto)
+    * If no Connections used (ConnectionsRootUrl setting not set/ asked when running Connections Enhancer), Connections specific menus will not be displayed.
 * 2020-09-11
     * Teams Chat will open directly in Teams App instead of going via the browser.
 * 2020-09-09